-For final year capstone Project Work out of 100 marks, the maximum marks for Continuous Assessment is 50 and that for the End Semester Examination (project report evaluation and vivavoce examination) is 50 marks.
-Project work may be assigned to a single student under the supervision of faculty guide(s).
+For final year capstone Project Work out of 100 marks, the maximum marks for Continuous Assessment is 60 marks and that for the End Semester Examination (project report evaluation and viva-voce examination) is 40 marks.
+Project work may be assigned to a single student or to a group of students not exceeding 3 per group, under the supervision of faculty guide(s).

-The Head of the Department shall constitute a review committee for the project.
+The Head of the Department shall constitute a review committee for each programme.
 There shall be a minimum of three faculty members in the review committee.
-There shall be three reviews (as per Table 10) in total during the semester by a review committee.
+There shall be three reviews (as per Table 11) in total, during the semester by a review committee.
 The student shall make presentation on the progress made before the committee.

 Interim project report shall be submitted before the project reviews with the approval of the guide.
 The Project Report, prepared according to the approved guidelines and duly signed by the guide and the Head of the Department, shall be submitted to the department as per the timeline announced by the department.
-The End Semester Examination for project work shall consist of evaluation of the final project report by an external examiner, followed by a viva-voce examination for each student, by a committee consisting of the External Examiner, and an Internal Examiner.
+The End Semester Examination for project work shall consist of evaluation of the final project report by an external examiner, followed by a viva-voce examination conducted separately for each student, by a committee consisting of the external examiner, and an internal examiner.
 The Controller of Examinations (CoE) shall appoint Internal and External Examiners for the End Semester Examination of the Project Work.

-The Continuous Assessment Marks (CAM) and End Semester Examinations marks (ESM) for Project Work and the Viva-Voce Examination will be distributed as indicated in Table 10.
+The Continuous Assessment Marks (CAM) and End Semester Examinations marks (ESM) for Project Work and the Viva-Voce Examination will be distributed as indicated in Table 11

-Table 10: CAM & ESM break-up for Project work
+Table 11: CAM & ESM break-up for Project work

-Sl.
-No. Description Weightage
+SI.
+D escription Weightage

-1. Continuous Assessment Marks
+1. Continuous Assessmen Continuous Assessment Marks

-A Review 1 Review committee# 5 10
+а Review 1 Review committee# 10 20

-A Keview 1 Guide 5 .
-10
+a IVENIEM T Guide 10 20

-Review 2 Review committee 10 20
+b Review 2 Review committee 10 20

-b Guide 10
+D Review 2 Guide 10

-c Review 3 Review committee 10 20
+Review 3 Review committee 10 20

-Guide 10
+С Review 5 Guide 10 20

-Total CAM 50
+Total CAM 60

 2. End Semester Marks

-A Evaluation of final report and Viva-voce Internal Examiner 15 30
+а Evaluation of final Internal Examiner 15 30

-11 External Examiner 15
+а report and Viva-voce External Examiner 15 30

-В Outcome Publication of papers 1 20

-/prototypes /patents etc c
+b Outcome 10

-Total ESM 50
+Total ESM /prototypes /patents 40

 Total Marks 100